ddprrt/ddprrt.github.io/pages/reading.md

 ## February 2020

+- [Keeping it simple with CSS that scales](https://hankchizljaw.com/wrote/keeping-it-simple-with-css-that-scales/) by Andy Bell.
+Extensive read on CSS best practices and how everything has been there already and doesn't need to be re-invented.
+I'm not sure if I agree with all of it, but most of it resonates very well with me.
+I also think more people should publish written versions of their talks.

 - [Stateful Serverless](https://www.swyx.io/writing/stateful-serverless/) by Swyx.
 Good explanation on cold start / warm start and state of serverless functions.
 With examples!

 ## January 2020